dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportBulkHfile.md

 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Importing Data: Using Bulk HFile Import
-This topic describes how to import data using HFiles into your Splice Machine database with the [`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html) system procedure.
+This topic describes how to import data (tables or indexes) using HFiles into your Splice Machine database with the [`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html) system procedure.
 This process significantly improves data loading performance by temporarily splitting your tables and indexes into Hadoop HFiles and loading your data from those files.

 Bulk importing HFiles boosts import performance; however, constraint checking is not applied to the imported data.
 If you need constraint checking, use one of our standard import procedures, which are described in the [introduction](tutorials_ingest_importoverview.html) to this tutorial.